cetic/fadi/doc/AZUREAD_AUTH.md

 JupyterHub:
     authenticator_class: azuread
 ```

-> Note that the domain name must be the same that the domain name setted in the [IngressRoute](REVERSPROXY.md).
+> Note that the domain name must be the same that the domain name set in the [IngressRoute](REVERSPROXY.md).

-If Jupyterhub is already deployed (refer [here](../INSTALL.md#122-install-fadi-services-on-the-local-cluster) for the installation), type:
+If JupyterHub is already deployed (refer [here](../INSTALL.md#122-install-fadi-services-on-the-local-cluster) for the installation), type:

 ```
 helm upgrade fadi <fadi_folder>
 ```

 else:

 ```
 helm install fadi <fadi_folder>
 ```

-Now, you can add a redirect URI in the "platform" of your "app registration":
+Now, you can add a redirect URI in the `platform` of your `app registration`:

 ```
 https://<your_jupyterhub_domain_name>/hub/oauth_callback
 ```

-Type the Jupyterhub domain name in your browser and you will see this field:
+Type the JupyterHub domain name in your browser and you will see this field:

 <img src="images/AzureAD/jupyterhub_sign_in.PNG" alt="Jupyterhub Sign In"/>

-Click on this field and you will be redirect to the Azure AD sign in page or to Jupyterhub if you already are connected.
+Click on this field and you will be redirect to the Azure AD sign in page or to JupyterHub if you already are connected.

-You can find [here](https://zero-to-jupyterhub.readthedocs.io/en/latest/administrator/authentication.html#azure-active-directory) the Jupyterhub official tuto to set Azure AD authentication or you can also follow [this one](https://martinjt.me/2021/04/10/grafana-on-azure-azuread-authentication/).
+You can find [here](https://zero-to-jupyterhub.readthedocs.io/en/latest/administrator/authentication.html#azure-active-directory) the JupyterHub official instructions to set Azure AD authentication or you can also follow [this tutorial](https://martinjt.me/2021/04/10/grafana-on-azure-azuread-authentication/).

-* ### 2.3.
-Nifi
+### 2.3.
+NiFi

-In the FADI helm chart values.yaml file, navigate to the “auth.oidc” part of the Nifi section.
+In the FADI Helm chart `values.yaml` file, navigate to the `auth.oidc` part of the `nifi` section.
 Next, set the following configuration:

 ```
 auth.oidc: